 The Youth Design Challenge is a team competition for students in middle school (grades 6-8) and high school (grades 9-12).
-A team consists of either an individual student or a group of up to eight students and one to two adult coaches affiliated with a school, educational organization, or homeschool.
+A team consists of a pair of students or a group of up to either students and one to two adult coaches affiliated with a school, education organization, or homeschool.
 Please refer to the Official Rules for complete eligibility details.

 What will your team do?

 - Your team will take on the role of innovators and work together to apply biomimicry (nature-inspired innovation) to address a social and/or environmental issue related to a chosen Sustainable Development Goal (SDG).
 Suggestion: work on an issue that affects your local community!

 - As a coach, you will guide your students as they study how organisms in nature have adapted to similar problems and challenges and apply what they learn to innovative solutions.
 Final projects can then be entered into the nationwide competition for prizes awarded by the Biomimicry Institute.

 The Youth Design Challenge is aligned to Next Generation Science Standards (NGSS) for both middle school and high school.
 Full alignments can be downloaded below.

 - NGSS Alignment for UN Sustainable Development Goals